 Peace Corps Prep Program

 The University of Montana, in partnership with the United States Peace Corps, has developed the Peace Corps Prep Program to give students an advantage in the competitive application process for Peace Corps service as well as with other international organizations.
-Students attending the University of Montana can earn a Peace Corps Prep certificate in the following special assignment areas: Environment; Health; Youth in Development; Community Development; Agriculture; and Education.
+Students attending the University of Montana can earn a Peace Corps Prep certificate in the following special assignment areas: Environment, Health, Youth in Development, Community Development, Agriculture, and Education.
 Preparatory coursework aids in increasing volunteer effectiveness and better equips students for international service.

-In the 50 years since its inception in 1961 by executive order of President John F. Kennedy, 765 UM grads have served in the Peace Corps.
+In the 50 years since its inception in 1961 by executive order of President John F. Kennedy, over 800 UM grads have served in the Peace Corps.
 Per capita, Missoula leads the nation among metropolitan areas for volunteers serving with the Peace Corps while the state of Montana ranks third in the country.
-Regional office manager Janet Allen at the Peace Corps Northwest Regional Office in Seattle reports that “We’re delighted to see the University of Montana leading the way with this new and innovative program.
+Regional office manager Janet Allen at the Peace Corps Northwest Regional Office in Seattle stated, “We’re delighted to see the University of Montana leading the way with this new and innovative program.
 [This] university is already one of our top Peace Corps schools and a valued partner through our Peace Corps Master’s International Program.
 [The Peace Corps Prep program] provides another opportunity to showcase the commitment to service we continue to see from University of Montana students and alumni.”

 Students preparing to graduate with a PCPP certificate must:

-- Email the completed form signed by PC Prep Specialization Advisor to Develop.Explore.Serve@umontana.edu
+- Email the signed Checklist to Develop.Explore.Serve@umontana.edu

 IDS Director will submit students' signed Checklists to the Peace Corps Headquarters, which will issue the PC Prep certificates.
 Students should contact IDS Director to find out when and where they can pick up their certificates.